JuliaReach/SetPropagation-FEM-Examples/README.md

 If the execution is successful, a folder `output` will be created, with subfolders containing the figures for each model.

 The Lambs wave propagation problem (problem 3) is not run by default.
-Use the flag `LONG` to run it, as in `$ julia runall.jl LONG`.
+Pass the flag `LONG` to run that model as well, as in `julia runall.jl LONG`.
 It may take several hours.

 *Note.* For reference, all the figures appearing in the article can be found in the folder [fig](https://github.com/JuliaReach/SetPropagation-FEM-Examples/tree/main/fig).